 Open shoulder surgical procedures involve one or more procedures, including rotator cuff repair with or without allograft augmentation, distal clavicle resection, subacromial decompression, open Bankart repair, capsular shift, or coracoid transfers.
-An incision is made to access the shoulder joint.
-Open shoulder surgical procedures are used to treat various problems with the shoulder, such as tendon and ligament injuries, shoulder instability, and bone damage, as well as for coexisting shoulder pathologies and when there is a high likelihood that arthroscopic surgery will fail.1
+To access the shoulder joint, an incision of approximately 5 centimeters is made; this is in contrast to arthroscopic shoulder procedures, wherein multiple smaller incisions are used alongside arthroscopic tools to access the shoulder.
+Open shoulder surgical procedures are used to treat various problems with the shoulder, such as tendon and ligament injuries, shoulder instability, and bone damage, as well as when there are numerous coexisting shoulder pathologies, and when there is a high likelihood that arthroscopic surgery will fail or provide incomplete visualization.